How do I know I have a mouse problem?

 Why should they be treated?

 House mice consume food meant for humans or pets.
 They contaminate food-preparation surfaces with their faeces, which can contain the bacterium that causes food poisoning.
 People are more tolerant of mice than rats although they can carry the same diseases as rats and are more likely to transmit such diseases, as they are bolder and more curious, coming into closer contact with food, cutlery, work surfaces, etc. Their constant gnawing causes damage to structures and property.
-Rodent damage to wiring has been known to start fire.
+Rodent damage to wiring is known to start fires and pipes does cause burst pipes.
 The house mouse is considered one of the most troublesome and economically important pests in the UK.

 Preparation Prior to Treatment